wolfviking0/webcl-translator/README.md

 Need webkit-webcl from Samsung research (https://github.com/SRA-SiliconValley/webkit-webcl)

+#### warning

-	/!\ The webcl-translator is changing, The library_opencl.js is being rewritten for more respect of the WD Khronos /!\ For use the first version of the library just build your sample using in the makefile : -s OPENCL_OLD_VERSION=1 /!\ The new implementation of the webcl-translator start to implement a stack tracer for have the stack of opencl/webcl call.
+* /!\ The webcl-translator is changing, The library_opencl.js is being rewritten for more respect of the WD Khronos
+* /!\ For use the first version of the library just build your sample using in the makefile : -s OPENCL_OLD_VERSION=1
+* /!\ The new implementation of the webcl-translator start to implement a stack tracer for have the stack of opencl/webcl call.
-	/!\ The library_cuda.js is not yet implemented is just an empty wrapper for experimental stuff, nothing more.
+* /!\ The library_cuda.js is not yet implemented is just an empty wrapper for experimental stuff, nothing more.

 Patch of Emscripten :
 ---------------------